Who is my advisor?

 The form to declare a second major or add or change a minor can be found online:

-I understand that Documentary Studies is an interdisciplinary major.
 How do I know which courses will satisfy the requirements for the major or minor?

 Click here, to see the courses not only in Documentary Studies but also in Art, Communication, English, History, Journalism, Music, and Women’s Studies that satisfy major and minor requirements.
 You’ll also note that there are two pathways through the Documentary Studies program, depending on whether you enrolled at UAlbany before or after fall 2012.
 They’re essentially the same; the update streamlines the program.